Chipotle Mexican Grill Whale Trades Spotted

 Volume & Open Interest Development

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for Chipotle Mexican Grill's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Chipotle Mexican Grill's whale trades within a strike price range from $1000.0 to $2000.0 in the last 30 days.
+Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Chipotle Mexican Grill's whale activity within a strike price range from $800.0 to $1900.0 in the last 30 days.

 Chipotle Mexican Grill Option Volume And Open Interest Over Last 30 Days